Back to Blog

 Even if you’re not Walmart, you’ve got options:

-- Use Prisync or Price2Spy to monitor what your competitors are charging.
+• Use Prisync or Price2Spy to monitor what your competitors are charging.

-- Offer value bundles (like combining bestsellers into a discounted package).
+• Offer value bundles (like combining bestsellers into a discounted package).

-- Keep your shipping affordable—free shipping over a certain amount works great.
+• Keep your shipping affordable—free shipping over a certain amount works great.

-Think about it this way: If you sell handmade candles, you could offer a deal like “Buy 3, Get 1 Free.”
+For example, If you sell handmade candles, you could offer a deal like “Buy 3, Get 1 Free.”
 It keeps your average order value high while giving customers a reason to buy more.

-3. Strategic Product Assortment According To Demand & Trend
+3. Strategic Product Assortment according to Demand & Trend

 i.
 Walmart’s Focus on High-Demand Products